 Childhood tooth decay is yet another area more likely to affect low-income children.
 Children aged 2 to 9 living below the poverty line are twice as likely to suffer tooth decay and are twice as likely to have it go untreated.
 SMIF has received two grants from the Otto Bremer Trust to support this work.

-Big Smiles in Rice County
+Big Smiles in Martin County

 Resources for Early Childhood Dental Network Partners